Tuesday, June 18, 2013

 These actually reheat pretty well.
 I wasn't sure how many people we were going to have at Monday Night Dinner so I made 2 batches just in case.
 Plus you never know how many of these things the boys will eat in one sitting.
 I stored the leftovers on a foil covered plate and just popped one in the microwave for a few seconds when I wanted to eat it later.
 Still just as yummy!

-• 1 can (8oz) Pillsbury Crescent Recipe Creations, refrigerated seamless dough sheet
+• 1 can (8oz) Pillsbury Crescent dough sheet

 • 1/4 cup graham cracker crumbs